Skip to main content

 Swift

-let angle = 90
+let sides = 4

-if angle == 90 {
+if sides == 4 {

 } else {

-// this runs for any other value
+// this block runs for any other value

 }

-Swift's comparison operators:
+Here are all of Swift's comparison operators:

 Operators